 Welcome to NeighborFood!
 I’m so glad you’re here.
 I’m Courtney, a 20-something wife, community organizer, and self-taught baker.
-I live with my Mr., Will, in Columbus, OH….which just so happens to be the greatest city in the world.
+I live with the Mr., Will, in Columbus, OH….which just so happens to be the greatest city in the world.
 And no, I’m not biased.

 That’s us!
 (We kind of like each other).